hobbes3/mass_index_batch/README.md

 The unofficial way to mass index MANY files to Splunk!

 ### Use case
 You have thousands, if not, millions of files that you want to index to Splunk.
-You try normal `monitor` and `batch` inputs, but it crashes Splunk.
+You try normal `monitor` and `batch` inputs, but it crashes Splunk or it's way too slow (like 1 file per second).

 ### How it works
 This Python script acts like a streaming server: It copies and maintains a limited number of files to a working directory, where Splunk can ingest the files via `batch` input (and delete them afterwards).
 If the script can't complete because either the maximum number of files have been reached for a while (ie Splunk down) or `SIGINT` (ie `ctrl-c`), then it'll save the remaining file list to a CSV and quit.
 The script will resume from the CSV upon next run.
 See [`settings.py`](https://github.com/hobbes3/mass_index/blob/master/default_settings.py) for configurable numbers.